 dJ2dt=a2A2e-b2A2+k2-cJ2,A2v2J2A2h2+v2+cJ2,A2-cJ2,A1v2J2A1h2+v2+cJ2,A1A1-cJ2,J1J2J1-s2J2 Eq.
 4

-Juveniles are produced through Ricker stock-recruitment relationships (Ricker, 1975).
+Juveniles are produced through Beverton-Holt stock-recruitment relationships (Ricker, 1975).
 Additionally, stocking of juveniles can be imposed through k1 and k2.
 Juveniles are removed from the population in one of three ways.
 The strength of each mortality source is represented by the parameter c, which can be thought of in general terms as the ‘effect’ of one species/life stage on another.
 First, juvenile mortality can occur through cannibalism, for example cJ1,A1J1A1 (read this as ‘the effect of A1 on J1’), which is dependent on refuge dynamics.
 Second, juveniles can be removed through predation by adults of the opposite species, cJ2,A1v2J2A1h2+v2+cJ2,A1A1.
 These dynamics are dependent on refuge and are controlled by two rates, h, the rate at which juveniles leave refuge and enter the foraging arena and v, the rate at which they leave the forage arena and enter refuge.
 However, it is important to note that the influence of refuge availability on juvenile mortality is still debated in some systems (Zeigler et al. 2018).
 Refuge availability is commonly assumed to decrease predation risk (Walters and Juanes 1993, Ahrens et al. 2012).
-Last, juvenile mortality is imposed through direct competition with juveniles of the opposite species either through competition for resources or direct predation.
-This competition occurs independent of refuge dynamics such that all juveniles compete in all areas.
+Last, juvenile mortality is imposed through direct competition with juveniles of the opposite species, such as might occur through competition for resources or direct predation.
+This competition occurs independent of refuge dynamics; all juveniles compete in all areas.
 We assumed that juveniles of both species occupy the same refuge and same foraging arena.
 All juveniles not claimed by the three sources of mortality then mature to adults at some proportion (+sJ).

 Table 1.
 Model parameterization